Tools and Supplies Needed:

 Installation Methods – Aspect allows for two easy installation methods: Method 1 requires wall preparation.
 Method 2 requires additional adhesive.

-Method 1: Proper wall preparation is required for this application.
+Method 1: If you are using installation Method 1, proper wall preparation is required.
 Aspect can be installed over most structurally sound substrates if they are clean, flat, smooth, dry, and free of dust, wax, soap scum and grease.
 Acceptable substrates are drywall, plaster or clean, smooth tile (glazed, porcelain type tile; not porous or textured).
 Any damaged, loose or uneven areas must be repaired, patched, leveled and primed.
-Fill cracks and irregularities with wallboard compound or spackling, then sand smooth with fine-grade sandpaper.
-Apply primer to assure good adhesion (not required).
-Lightly sand any shiny surfaces.

 Method 2: If you do not intend to properly prepare the surface, an additional adhesive should be used.
 We recommend a high-quality polyurethane construction adhesive be applied to the back of each tile in these cases.
 Be sure to remove the release film on the back of each tile before applying additional adhesive.
 Apply no more than about five pea-sized dots of adhesive to the back of a full tile (see below).
 Keep the adhesive a half-inch from the edges.
 Firmly press the tiles into place.
 If adhesive squeezes out around the tiles, be sure to wipe it off before it dries.